metron-labs/secrets-manager/sdk/javascript/packages/azure/README.md

 The Secrets Manager HSM modules are located in the Keeper Secrets Manager storage module which can be installed using pip

-> `pip3 install keeper-secrets-manager-storage`

-2. Install azure packages

-`azure-identity` and `azure-keyvault-keys` are prerequisites for the Azure Key Vault integration.
-Install these on your machine using pip.

-> `pip3 install azure-identity azure-keyvault-keys`
+> `npm install @keeper-security/secrets-manager-azure`

-3. Configure Azure Connection
+2. Configure Azure Connection

 configuration variables can be provided as